-Effects of lens aberration correction vary by lens and by shooting conditions.
-Also, the effect may be difficult to discern depending on the lens used, shooting conditions, etc.
+- Effects of lens aberration correction vary by lens and by shooting conditions.
+Also, the effect may be difficult to discern depending on the lens used, shooting conditions, etc. - RAW movies cannot be processed.
+Process them with Digital Photo Professional (EOS software).